Since 2010, we have supported Pre-K-12 students with Food Education that is part of teachers’ classrooms and fosters informed food choices.

 We are looking for individuals who are passionate about Food Education and creating impact through our programs to join our team!

-🌟Today`s Fellow Friday Spotlight is on: Mr. Gonzalez!
+🌟Today`s Fellow Friday Spotlight is on: Mrs. Dixon!

 💚A Favorite Food Memory:

-Thanks for being a part of this year`s Fellowship, Mr. Gonzalez!
+Thanks for all of your hard work in this year`s Fellowship, Mrs. Dixon!